josephbeuysmum/Dertisch/README.md

 	FZUrlSessionService
 	// provides access to RESTful APIs

-These - and all model classes - in `Filzanzug` are injected as *singleton-with-a-small-s* single instances.
+These - and all model classes - in `Dertisch` are injected as *singleton-with-a-small-s* single instances.
 For instance, this mean that two separate Interactors that both have an instance of `FZTemporaryValuesProxy` injected have *the same instance* of `FZTemporaryValuesProxy` injected, so any properties set on that instance by one of the Interactors will be readable by the other, and vice versa.
 And the same goes for all subsequent injections of `FZTemporaryValuesProxy` elsewhere.^

-^ *this currently means that all `Filzanzug` model classes are exactly that: classes, although the longer term goal to make `Filzanzug` class-free (with the exception of View classes, which are already unavoidably class-based).*
+^ *this currently means that all `Dertisch` model classes are exactly that: classes, although the longer term goal to make `Dertisch` class-free (with the exception of View classes, which are already unavoidably class-based).*

-Amongst other things, `FZRoutingService` is responsible for starting `Filzanzug` apps, and `FZSignalsService` is a mandatory requirement for all `Filzanzug` apps, and so they are instantiated by default.
+Amongst other things, `FZRoutingService` is responsible for starting `Dertisch` apps, and `FZSignalsService` is a mandatory requirement for all `Dertisch` apps, and so they are instantiated by default.
 The others are instantiated on a **need-to-use** basis.

-Start up your `Filzanzug` app by calling `FZRoutingService.start()` from your `AppDelegate`:
+Start up your `Dertisch` app by calling `FZRoutingService.start()` from your `AppDelegate`:

-	import Filzanzug
+	import Dertisch
 	import UIKit

 	@UIApplicationMain